MatSim91/Milestone-Project-2-Memory-Game/README.md

 2. While trying to load the Font Awesome Icons there was an error and the Icons were not appearing.
 I was using a CDN as a source to load the Icons.
     2.1 Fix: I was able to fix this by creating an account with Font Awesome and adding the script source references that they have reccomended.

-3. While running the JavaScript code through a validator it showed that a few semicolons were missing.
+3. While running the JavaScript code through a validator it showed that a few semicolons were missing and a few typos.
-    3.1 Fix: Added semicolons to the missing lines.
+    3.1 Fix: Added semicolons to the missing lines and fixed the typos.

+4. While trying to run the game it was not running properly.
+    4.1 Fix: While checking why I the game source on the gamt.html page was incorrect.
+After I updated it fixed the problem.

 # Deployment